 DEM-driven insights provide a variety of benefits to organizations looking for data-based strategies to help optimize their resources (both human and financial).

-The holistic presentation of the end-to-end experience (application, network, and infrastructure performance) enables organizations to identify performance bottlenecks, diagnose issues, and prioritize areas for improvement faster than competition that is ruled by an APM solution alone.
+The holistic presentation of the end-to-end experience (application, network, and infrastructure performance) enables organizations to identify performance bottlenecks, diagnose issues, and prioritize areas for improvement faster than the competition ruled by an APM solution alone.
 Leveraging these insights lets IT teams optimize their applications and websites, resulting in faster load times, smoother interactions, and better overall performance.

 Drawbacks of DEM